Jaller: (dramatic voiceover) Previously on Lincoln Heights...

 - American Dad! (by the same team as Family Guy) spoofed this in "Merlot Down Dirty Shame".
 The episode opens with a Previously On segment showing Stan and Roger trapped in an elevator, which causes them to bond and become friends.
 Over the course of the episode Roger manages to completely screw things up, ending with him burying Stan alive.
 This is followed by a Next Time On segment where a dirt-covered Stan beats the everloving shit out of Roger (who's wearing a cat costume).

 - As noted above, Scooby-Doo!
-Mystery Incorporated does this plays straight during season 2.
+Mystery Incorporated plays this straight during season 2.
 However, in the episode "The Gathering Gloom", it just shows a montage of every time Shaggy and Scooby have stuffed themselves during the entire series.

 Aversions (episodes expected to follow this trope but don't)